Smok Guardian 3 Review

 The menu system could definitely be improved, but after an initial setup you can largely avoid it.
 The main features all work as they should, the Micro TFV4 doesn’t have an issue with leaking, and no other annoyances came up during testing.

-The Smok Guardian 3 may feel a little cheap due to the plastic construction, but it’s really a solidly-built device.
+The Smok Guardian 3 e-pipe may feel a little cheap due to the plastic construction, but it’s really a solidly-built device.
 The material was chosen because it was fire-proof, so while it doesn’t feel as sturdy as some other mods, you do get extra protection in the case of a disaster.
 Everything is made from high-quality materials and works just as it should.
 The only slight issue is the size of the battery slot; it does fit, but it feels like a bit of a squeeze.